 Listen to this reflection by playing the video below or continue down the page to read the full text version.

 Amy loved this time.
 Her ability to learn the details of her children’s lives was the envy of every parent in the neighborhood.
-It even trickled down to our much more reserved daughter as she literally would have to compete for food with two hungry boys and for gaps in the boy’s conversation to share important aspects of her life with us.
+It even trickled down to our much more reserved daughter, as she literally would have to compete for food with two hungry boys and for gaps in the boys’ conversation to share important aspects of her life with us.

-Even after launching our children off to college and then onto successful careers, our house has always been busy.
+Even after launching our children off to college and then onto successful careers, our house was always busy.
 Just the way Amy liked it.
 We were fortunate to have everything from kayaks to the coolest potato gun ever made to lure the kids back.
 Amy’s talent for preparing food and her insistence on feeding them and their friends also had something to do with it.

 This site is mine and mine alone.
 I will not tolerate trolls of any kind in the comment sections and will block negative comments and abusive individuals.
 Denigrating medical professionals will also not be tolerated on this site.
 Our health care system is far from perfect, but I have found the vast majority of health care workers to be competent and possessing a degree of empathy to be admired and emulated.